Taxiozaurus/hailstorm/README.md

 As part of the framework you get the following:

 * Mobile first responsive design
-* CSS Grid based layouting with flexbox fallback
+* CSS Grid based layouting
 * Pure CSS animated transitions
 * Clean and spacious styling
 * Multi layer element design